SreyaV/kf-azure/pipelines/code/ReadMe.txt

 The 'training' directory contains a sample skLearn model.

+The 'authentication' directory contains training files that prepopulate the environment variables of the Kubeflow cluster with Azure authentication arguments.

 The config.json must be filled in with the arguments given by your workspace.

 Run 'python pipeline.py' to generate the pipeline.py.tar.gz file used by Kubeflow.